JS1B/gierka-rogalik/game/README.md

 flutter run
 # or
 flutter run -d linux
 ```

 How to play
 -----------

+Ensure there is a server running as you need to be registered and logged in.

 - use `wasd` to move the player
 - use `k` and `l` to add and remove enemies